KevoT0/Microsoft-Preview-Data-protection-DLP/README.md

 *Note: the Azure VM from Project 3 (`intune-test-vm`) remains deallocated and was not required for any part of this project.*

 ---

-*Lab conducted on a Microsoft 365 E5 trial tenant.
-No production data involved.
-All pay-as-you-go Purview capabilities deliberately avoided; total cost £0.*